textpattern/textpattern.github.io/tags/lang.md

 </head>
 ~~~

-Why you might do this?
 When declaring a DTD, namespace and language that a site is served, the `lang` attribute is useful for ensuring translators, search engines and content parsers handle the document in the correct manner.

 Other tags used: [page_title](/tags/page_title), [text](/tags/text).